Safeguarding the Well-Being of Seniors & Persons with Disabilities

 During one of his health checkups, the doctors realised that it was time for Mr Shunmugam to receive special support and assistance, as he was no longer capable of managing on his own.
 They provided feedback to the social ward that assessed his living and health conditions.
 Upon learning of Mr Rajoo’s situation, the SRC sprung into action and provided him with the Home Monitoring and Eldercare (HoME+) system.

 The HoME+ system, comprising four motion sensors and two panic buttons, was installed in his home.
-Four motion sensors, which are non-intrusive and without CCTV, are installed in the living room, kitchen, bedroom, and bathroom to track his daily movements and detect any inactivity.
+Four motion sensors, which are non-intrusive and without CCTV, were installed in the living room, kitchen, bedroom, and bathroom to track his daily movements and detect any inactivity.

-Mr Shunmugam shares with pride that panic buttons were installed conveniently and accessibly; one was mounted on the wall beside his bed, and another is a portable panic button that he carries around with him in his home.
+Mr Shunmugam shares with pride that panic buttons were installed conveniently and accessibly; one was mounted on the wall beside his bed, and another is a portable panic button that he carries around with him around his home.
 He simply needs to press the panic button whenever he requires help.
 When he activates the panic button, he would receive a call from the call centre to check on him.
-Even in the event that he is unable to pick up the phone calls, he is rest assured that Community Responders will be deployed to render assistance.
+Even in the event that he is unable to pick up the phone calls, he can rest assured that Community Responders will be deployed to render assistance.

 "With the HoME+ system at my fingertips, I am confident and assured about getting instant assistance in the event of an emergency," Mr Shunmugam says.